object-oriented-python/object-oriented-programming/doc/source/0_preface.rst

     Python has excellent `official online documentation
     <https://docs.python.org/3/>`_, and we link to that throughout the text.
-    External links show up in orange while :ref:`internal links to other parts of the notes <introduction>` are red.
+    External links show up in purple while :ref:`internal links to other parts of the notes <introduction>` are blue.

 The text sometimes introduces counterexamples: illustrations of code errors or bad implementation ideas.
 These will be flagged with a big red cross: